Cicada Killer Wasps in Iowa

 Cicada Killer Wasp Habitat

-Cicada killers appear as adults in late June or July and are mostly seen visiting flowers or digging burrows in sandy or light soil.
+Cicada killer wasps appear most often in late June or July, and are mostly seen visiting flowers or digging burrows in sandy or light soil.
 The cicada killer wasp nests in the ground near cicada populations.
 Frequently, dozens of their burrows are located in lawns and on golf courses.
 A pile of soil often surrounds the entrance.
 The male wasp flies guard duty over the lawn, chasing away potential predators.
+Meanwhile, the female cicada killer wasp will paralyze cicadas and bury them in the burrows with her eggs.

-Unlike other wasp species, cicada killers are not very aggressive and rarely sting humans or pets, unless they are disturbed.
-Males are aggressive and territorial but do not possess a stinger.
-A sting from a cicada killer can be painful and their venom may cause an allergic reaction in some people.
+Unlike other wasp species, cicada killer wasps are not very aggressive and rarely sting humans or pets, unless they are disturbed.
+Males are aggressive and territorial, but do not possess a stinger.
+A sting from a cicada killer wasp can be painful and their venom may cause an allergic reaction in some people.
 Cicada killers can be a nuisance if they are found on your property.
 Female wasps dig fairly large burrows, making quite a large mess near plants and vegetation.
-The burrowing behavior of this wasp can damage the roots of plants and make some structures, like walkways and pathways, unstable.
+Their burrowing is known to make walkways and areas unstable.
+It’s important to never attempt to destruct a nest yourself, even if it appears empty.
+Always contact a licensed wasp control expert for assistance.

 Need help with Cicada Killer Wasps?